 When are Explorer Meetings

-Explorers meet the first and third Tuesday of every month from 7:00 p.m. to 9:00 p.m. at North Lake Middle School during the school year and at the Police Department during the summer.
+Explorers meet the first and third Tuesday of every month from 7:00 p.m. to 9:00 p.m. in Conference Room A at Lake Stevens City Hall.
 Meetings are spent learning about the different aspects of a career in law enforcement, as well as hands-on training and practical experience.
 Explorers are encouraged to do at least one ride-a-long per quarter and to document what type of calls they went on and what they learned.

 What Do Explorers Learn?Explorers learn a variety of programs and projects featuring safety, training and service.
 The following is an example of some of the activities and training in which the Explorers may participate: